-Used during the plan review/approval phase, to establish the height of grade and proper elevation of the proposed building after construction.
+Used during the plan review/approval phase, to establish the height of grade and proper elevation of a proposed building after construction has been completed.

 Building Under Construction

-Once the first floor of a new building has been placed or older building elevated, this type of certificate is required to demonstrate the building is at the proper height, before construction is completed and thus considerably less expensive to correct.
+Once the first floor of a new building has been placed or an older building has been elevated, this type of certificate is utilized to demonstrate the building is at the proper height before construction is completed.